kosarx/PlagueSpread---ComputationalGeometry2024/README.md

 --> Press M or N to increase or decrease the population.\
 --> Press 1 or 2 to set the scenario to version 1 or 2.\
 --> Press V to toggle the Voronoi diagram.\
+--> Press SHIFT + V to use the Voronoi diagram for computations.
 --> Press LEFT MOUSE BUTTON to add or remove a well.\
 --> Press RIGHT MOUSE BUTTON to infect or disinfect a well.\
 --> Press R to toggle between deterministic and stochastic scenario.\